 Searching for an Accredited Drug and Alcohol Rehab Centers in Near You?

 Even if you have failed previously and relapsed, or are in the middle of a difficult crisis, we stand ready to support you.
 Our trusted behavioral health specialists will not give up on you.
 When you feel ready or just want someone to speak to about therapy alternatives to change your life call us.
 Even if we cannot assist you, we will lead you to wherever you can get support.
 There is no obligation.
 Call our hotline today.(844) 597-1011

 Snorting Morphine Can Cause Severe Damage To The Nose

 The inside of the nose (nasal cavity) and the delicate mucous membranes it contains can be easily damaged by snorting a drug.
 Snorting morphine occasionally can irritate the nose and cause inflammation.
-When use becomes frequent or compulsive these issues can become severe and long-lasting.
+These issues can become severe and long-lasting when use becomes frequent or compulsive.

 While not the most serious of conditions caused by snorting morphine, these issues can alter a person’s quality of life.
 Some people may use morphine to cope with the sense of shame or embarrassment they experience from these conditions.
 These actions place them at a greater risk for overdose and other serious complications of morphine use.

 Snorting morphine can cause serious hazards to the nose, including: